Unoqwy/shinydir/README.md

 [settings]
-color = true # Use colors in terminal output use-unicode = true # Use fancy unicode chars in terminal output
+color = true # Use colors in terminal output use-unicode = true # Use fancy unicode chars in terminal output hide-ok-directories = true # Hide directories (and auto-move rules) from output
+                           # when there are no misplaced files/nothing to move
 ```

 ### Directory Rules